Vasilis Barkas: Celtic

-Barkas signed for Scottish Premiership club Celtic in July 2020 on a four-year contract for a £5,000,000 fee plus future incentives.
+Barkas signed for Scottish Premiership club Celtic in July 2020 on a four-year contract for a £5 million fee plus future incentives.
 He made his debut on 9 August against Kilmarnock, replacing Scott Bain, after Celtic's coach Neil Lennon confirmed that he had been training well.
 On 25 October, Barkas was dropped out of the starting XI, after back-to-back defeats against Rangers and AC Milan, with Bain starting in his place in the 3–3 draw away to Aberdeen.
 Thereafter, he was soon dropped from the league squad.

-During the 2021–22 season, Barkas appeared to become the No.1 under new boss Ange Postecoglou.
-But poor performances against FC Midtjylland and West Ham resulted in Scott Bain taking the gloves for the Champions League.
+During the 2021–22 season, Barkas appeared to become the No.1 under new boss Ange Postecoglou, but poor performances against FC Midtjylland and West Ham resulted in Bain taking the gloves for the Champions League.
 Joe Hart's arrival pushed Barkas out of the squad.
 It was expected that Barkas would leave the club in a loan deal, but the summer window closed before a deal could be agreed.
-On 26 December 2021, with both Joe Hart and Scott Bain unavailable, Barkas made his first appearance in the Premiership of the 2021–22 season.
+On 26 December 2021, with both Hart and Bain unavailable, Barkas made his first league appearance of the 2021–22 season.